San Antonio Neighborhoods

 for Bulverde buyers.

-I work with Bulverde buyers from initial search through closing.
 As an Army wife of 18 years and a Certified Military Relocation Professional, I have lived the version of this decision that most agents only read about — weighing installation distance, school districts, and what a neighborhood actually feels like on a random Wednesday when you are managing a PCS under a deadline.

 For Camp Bullis families in particular: Bulverde sits in a lane that no other community can occupy — adjacent proximity to the installation, a well-rated school district, and genuine Hill Country character that makes the assignment feel like something you chose rather than something that happened to you.
 The master-planned versus acreage decision is real and worth getting right before you tour.
 I'll help you think through both, understand what each asks of you, and find a home that fits your assignment window and your life past it.